ApiRTC/ApiRTC-angular/README.md

 This project is a very simple **angular** application using **ApiRTC**.

+It is running **live** hosted on githud.io : https://apizee.github.io/ApiRTC-angular/.

-Is is also a **tutorial** as this README lists the steps that created the project.
+This is also a **tutorial** as this README lists the steps that created the project.

 ## ApiRTC over Angular Steps by Steps Tutorial